 COLOR is the real-time event of Alice in 1955 aboard the train heading to California.
 The two stories are told separately until they collide into each other at the end of the script, climaxing with her appearance on This Is Your Life.

-Appalachia one of the most mysterious, magical, and mystical places in America.
+FILMING Appalachia one of the most mysterious, magical, and mystical places in America.
 The camera will tell more of the story than the words.
 Actors will as much feel their roles than speak them.
 The camera will also act as a wide-angle paint brush to tell the story in sweeping cinematic language.
-We will shoot on high-def RED cameras and transfer to film after the editing to save on budget.

-Imagine “Appalachian Symphonic” … front porch with a classical orchestra … Bill Monroe meets The Boston Symphony.
-Grapes of Wrath meets Dances with Wolves.
+MUSIC Imagine “Appalachian Symphonic” … front porch with a classical orchestra … Bill Monroe meets Yo-Yo Ma.
+“Oh, Brother” meets Dances with Wolves.
 The music and sound track CD should be organic, authentic, plaintive and beautiful.
 We will use real mountain musicians in the film.